TheGuardianWolf/Flame-Chat/README.md

 Rate Limiting - Just ping me 20 times in 5 seconds

-Inter-App Encryption - hone076 (or hone075???
+Inter-App Encryption and Hashing - hone076 (or hone075???
 Which one is Hamish), ssit662

 P2P Networking - User cache only, block login server and it will default to cache